wp-plugins/simple-top-commenters/readme.txt

 A sidebar widget that displays a list of top commenters across a site, showing the number of comments for each.
 Inspired by and extended from the Top Commentators Widget by WebGrrrl.

+Options:
+¥ Choose to define a unique commenter by "name" or "email" entered in the WordPress comment form ¥ÊExclude any specified commenters (the site administrator's comments, for example) from the top commenters list ¥ÊSpecify number of top commenters to show in the list ¥ÊChoose to show or hide the "comments" label after the number. e.g. "username: 5 comments" OR "username: 5"

 == Installation ==

 1. Upload the `simple-top-commenters` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Appearance -> Widgets screen, drag the SimpleTopCommenters widget into the sidebar.
+3. Go to the Appearance -> Widgets screen, drag the SimpleTopCommenters widget into the sidebar.

 == Frequently Asked Questions ==